01 of 11

 - Open the bag up and flatten it out on the table.

 You should have a large rectangle with the small rectangle of the bag bottom hanging off one end.Continue to 3 of 11 below.

 Finish preparing the paper bag by cutting off the bottom flap.
 This should give you a large rectangular piece of brown paper.

 There's no need to throw away this excess paper.
 Instead, use it as scratch paper or let your kids use it to draw a picture.
-You could even cut it into strips and have them decorate it to create custom bookmarks.Continue to 4 of 11 below.
+You could even cut it into strips and have them decorate them to create custom bookmarks.Continue to 4 of 11 below.

 04 of 11